How Seasonal Businesses Can Stay Profitable Year-Round

 - Plan to Get Paid

-Seasonal demand refers to a consumer interest in buying particular products during a specific time period within the calendar year.
+Seasonal demand refers to consumer interest in buying particular products during a specific time period within the calendar year.

 A great example of seasonal demand can be found in Starbucks world-famous Pumpkin Spice Latte (available August 27th this year!).
 As soon as that first fall chill fills the air, espresso lovers wonder when they’ll be able to get their hands on one of those smooth, warm, pumpkin-infused creations.